 In just a few words, the reader has a feel of Patricia’s overall “fit” and expertise before speaking with her and will be more likely to continue skimming her resume and calling her for an interview.
 Let’s look at a second example for an information security client.

 We took a similar approach to position Martin for a senior Hardware Engineering role.
 Like Patricia’s headline, we indicated exactly what Martin wanted to target for his next career move.
-During our work together, he wanted to emphasize his dual expertise in hardware engineering and information security expertise.
+During our work together, he wanted to emphasize his dual expertise in hardware engineering and information security.

-Let’s look at one final example for a Clinical R&D Director.
+Let’s look at one final example of a Clinical R&D Director.

 You may notice that we applied the shading technique featured in part 1 of our series to add additional flair.

 How do you come up with a branded headline?

 Remember, a strong branded headline positions you for the role you want, NOT the one you have (unless they are the same thing).

 In my experience, some job seekers are initially resistant to having a branded headline on their resume for 2 main reasons:

 1) Resume personal branding is still seen as cutting-edge.

 Unless you’ve worked in HR, recruiting, or played a role in the hiring process, it’s unlikely that you have seen many resumes that include a headline.